Nepal women's cricket team in Qatar in 2021–22

-The Nepal women's cricket team toured Qatar in November 2021 to play a three-match bilateral Women's Twenty20 International (WT20I) series.
+The Nepal women's cricket team toured Qatar in November 2021 to play a three-match bilateral Twenty20 International (T20I) series.
 The venue for the series was the West End Park International Cricket Stadium in Doha.
 These matches provided part of Nepal's preparation for the 2021 ICC Women's T20 World Cup Asia Qualifier.
 Nepal won the first two matches, winning the series with a game to spare.
 Nepal won the final match by 109 runs to win the series 3–0.